PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 - Creative Brief Introduction: Banijay Group – Predicting TV Ratings (See the PPT Presentation) Creative Brief and Deliverables (Working on deliverables using examples: Dashboard, report and presentation).

-Day 1 of Ethics: Introduction into ethics: definition of ethics, ethics strategic benefit, ethics and business, frameworks and models for making ethical decisions.
+**Day 1 of Ethics**: Introduction into ethics: definition of ethics, ethics strategic benefit, ethics and business, frameworks and models for making ethical decisions.
 AI Ethics: Ethical challenges of AI, ethical AI in practice.
 Watch: A video by Nitin, Zhanna and Gilmara introducing the Banijay Creative Brief, deliverables and requirements for medals.

-Read (for the Banijay Assignment, Nielsen Blog, 2016): Using Machine Learning to Predict Future TV Ratings In An Evolving Media Landscape (../../https://www.nielsen.com/insights/2016/using-machine-learning-to-predict-future-tv-ratings-in-an-evolving-media-landscape/)
+**Read** (for the Banijay Assignment, Nielsen Blog, 2016): Using Machine Learning to Predict Future TV Ratings In An Evolving Media Landscape (../../https://www.nielsen.com/insights/2016/using-machine-learning-to-predict-future-tv-ratings-in-an-evolving-media-landscape/)

-Read (for the Banijay Assignment, Nielsen Report, 2017): Using Machine Learning To Predict Future TV Ratings (../../https://www.nielsen.com/wp-content/uploads/sites/2/2019/04/using-machine-learning-to-predict-future-tv-ratings.pdf)
+**Read** (for the Banijay Assignment, Nielsen Report, 2017): Using Machine Learning To Predict Future TV Ratings (../../https://www.nielsen.com/wp-content/uploads/sites/2/2019/04/using-machine-learning-to-predict-future-tv-ratings.pdf)

-Online Course 1: Writing A Business Report (../../https://www.linkedin.com/learning/writing-a-business-report)
+**Online Course 1: **Writing A Business Report (../../https://www.linkedin.com/learning/writing-a-business-report)
 Workload: 1h 57m

-Answer – Quiz
+**Answer – Quiz **

-Read (Harvard Business School Online): 4 Ways To Improve Your Analytical Skills (../../https://online.hbs.edu/blog/post/how-to-improve-analytical-skills)
+**Read** (Harvard Business School Online): 4 Ways To Improve Your Analytical Skills (../../https://online.hbs.edu/blog/post/how-to-improve-analytical-skills)

-Answer – Quiz
+**Answer – Quiz **

-Online Course 2 (LinkedIn Learning) - Stay Competitive Using Design Thinking (../../https://www.linkedin.com/learning/paths/stay-competitive-using-design-thinking)
+**Online Course 2** (LinkedIn Learning) - Stay Competitive Using Design Thinking (../../https://www.linkedin.com/learning/paths/stay-competitive-using-design-thinking)
 Workload: 11h 38m
 (To be completed by Thursday 24th Nov/22, ahead of the Friday 25th Nov/22 DataLab.)